Space mirror: Research and development proposals

-The physicist Hermann Oberth followed his first suggestion in 1923 with further publications, in which he took into account the technical progress achieved up to that point: 1929 „Ways to Spaceflight“, 1957 „Menschen im Weltraum.
-Neue Projekte für Raketen- und Raumfahrt“ (People in Space.
-New Projects for Rocket and Space) and 1978 „Der Weltraumspiegel“ (The Space Mirror).
-For cost reasons, Hermann Oberth’s concept envisages that the components should be produced from lunar minerals on the moon, because its lower gravitational pull requires less energy to launch the components into lunar Orbit.
-In addition, the earth's atmosphere is not burdened by many rocket launches.
-From the lunar surface, the components would be launched into the lunar orbit by an electromagnetic lunar slingshot and „stacked“ at a 60° libration point.
-From there, the components could be tranported into orbit with the electric spaceships he had designed with litle recoil, and there they would be assembled into mirrors with a diameter of 100 to 300 km.
-In 1978 he estimated that the realization could be expected between 2018 and 2038.
+In 2002, the aerospace consulting company STAR Technology and Research proposed a concept which, like Hermann Oberth's concept, uses the near-Earth orbit.
+Star's experts calculated that a network of steerable space mirrors orbiting Earth's equator, like one of the rings of Saturn, could lower the average air temperature by up to 3 degrees Celsius (5.4 degrees Fahrenheit) while simultaneously generating power from onboard solar panels and beaming it to Earth.
+But such an approach could generate problems.
+Report author and Star Technology president Jerome Pearson calculated it would take 5 million spacecraft to achieve the desired result, and even if each individual craft could last 100 years, that means 137 ships would have to be replaced or repaired per day.
+And the craft would produce "stars" that would be visible from the ground.
+(Pearson's other hypothetical proposal, a ring of reflective rocks in the same position, would light the night sky with the equivalent of 12 full moons.).

-In the 1980s there were more theoretical proposals for space mirrors as scientists attempted to discover a feasible way to partially reflect sunlight and slow down the warming of the Earth’s atmosphere using space mirrors.
+In the 1980s there were more theoretical proposals for space mirrors as scientists attempted to discover a feasible way to partially reflect sunlight and slow down the warming of the Earth's atmosphere using space mirrors.
 In 1989, engineer James Early proposed a 2,000 km glass shield.
 The glass shield would need to be constructed on the Moon using moon rock due to its sheer mass.
 Lowell Wood, a researcher at the Lawrence Livermore National Laboratory, proposed sending a single, massive mirror into orbit at Lagrange point L1, approximately one million miles away from Earth.
 While orbiting at the Lagrange point 1, the space mirror would be able to remain in orbit without any additional energy supplies and continue to block sunlight.
 In 2006, Roger Angel, a researcher at the University of Arizona, proposed sending millions of smaller space mirrors as opposed to one large mirror to reduce costs and increase feasibility as a single mirror would need to be approximately 600,000 square miles to block just one percent of sunlight.

-Star Technology and Research looked to create a system of space mirrors which both blocked sunlight from reaching Earth and provided another source of clean energy for Earth.
-The company proposed launching several hundred space mirror spacecraft into orbit closer to Earth.
-These spacecraft would orbit around the Earth’s equator and could be remotely controlled to steer around Earth while covered with space mirrors that reflect sunlight.
-Additionally, the spacecraft would be equipped with solar panels which could collect some of the sunlight as well and send the captured energy back to be used back down on Earth.